Hristo-Boyadzhiev/SunglassesShop/README.md

 **Access to the following pages is available only to the administrator:**

+**Create Page:**

+Represents a form through which we add sunglasses to the catalog.

+Each field in the form is mandatory.
+Additional validations are as follows:

+**Brand:** Maximum length of 10 characters.

+**Model:** Maximum length of 10 characters.

+**Price:** Minimum €1.

+**Image URL:** Must start with "http://" or "https://".

+**Gender:** Selection of male, female, unisex.

+**Shape:** Maximum length of 10 characters.

+**Frame color:** Maximum length of 10 characters.

+**Glass color:** Maximum length of 10 characters.
+If the user is an authenticated user, they see the "buy" button and can choose the desired quantity of the product.
+They can also add the product to their "favorites".
+If the user is a guest, they only see detailed information about the product.

 **Message Received Page:**

 This page is where received messages are displayed.